christiangee-pixel/worksheet-lab3/README.md

 ## HELLO!
 Clone Instructions

 This is the README file for the worksheet part of lab.
-To clone it to your local machine, use the following command:
+To clone it to your local machine, use the following command in the terminal / git bash:

 ```bash
 git clone https://github.com/berkeley-stat133/worksheet-lab3